webplatform/docs/Beginners/the_beginning/index.md

 <p>[INSERT IMAGE OF CSS AND HTML AND JAVASCRIPT BEING ADDED TOGETHER TO PRODUCE SOME STYLED TEXT WITH SOME FUNCTIONALITY, LIKE A POPUP WINDOW OVER THE TOP OF THE PARAGRAPH SHOWING HOW MANY CHARACTERS THE PARAGRAPH CONTAINS.
 ALSO INCLUDE HOUSE IMAGE THAT BUILDS ON THE LAST ONE, SHOWING THE DECORATED HOUSE WITH SOME COOL FUNCTIONALITY ADDED.
 HOW ABOUT A SATELLITE DISH ON THE ROOF, AND A WALL MOUNTED TV SEEN THROUGH THE WINDOW?]</p>

-Because JavaScript is so dangerous, the wiki editor doesn't allow any JavaScript code in the wiki article, so we can't demonstrate it to you.
+Because JavaScript is pretty dangerous, the wiki editor doesn't allow any JavaScript code in the wiki article, so we can't demonstrate it to you.
 However, think about you clicking the above paragraph and then new text replacing the old text.
 That's what the following JavaScript code does:

 <pre>var paragraph = document.getElementById("thisIsAnAttribute");
 paragraph.onclick = function() {